-OKC Orthopedics, Sports & Pain Medicine is the leader in minimally invasive shoulder surgery and repair, alleviating a number of shoulder problems, including rotator cuff injuries, labral tears, impingement, AC arthritis and general shoulder pain.
+OKC Orthopedics Sports Medicine is the leader in minimally invasive shoulder surgery and repair, alleviating a number of shoulder problems, including rotator cuff injuries, labral tears, impingement, AC arthritis and general shoulder pain.

 Utilizing cutting-edge surgical and non-surgical treatment options, our skilled physicians at OKC Orthopedics will help you determine the best course of action to restore free movement and eliminate the cause of your shoulder pain.